yoonchulro/units_converter_extension/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Smart Units Converter](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [durgamummadi71@gmail.com](mailto:durgamummadi71@gmail.com).
+Please report unacceptable behavior to [bjdemick@ncsu.edu](mailto:bjdemick@ncsu.edu).

 ## What should I know before I get started?
 This is a test repository, but feel free to file an issue if you still need to.